 “I am heading the business using the fundamentals that my father taught me.
-I’m not around to have a fleet of 100 ships to go around saying that ‘I have 100 ships’.
+I’m not around to have a fleet of 100 ships to go around saying ‘I have 100 ships’.
 I don’t give a damn about this, as I don’t give a damn about having a $1bn company.

 “I care to do what I can do and what I can afford and to say things after I have delivered, otherwise I don’t do it.
 For me, life has been a privilege big enough and I don’t need the troubles.”

-He argues that the idea of listed shipping companies needing a market capitalisation of $1bn was invented by hedge funds.
+He argues that the idea of listed shipping companies needing a market capitalization of $1bn was invented by hedge funds.
 “I don’t think we are delivering worse results than somebody else who is a $1bn company.
 I don’t really see the point.
 Probably it’s a matter of volume for liquidity of the shares,” he says, adding that this is an element the company has well covered on the Milan Stock Exchange.

 “I would say we averaged a volume of share transactions through much of last year of something like two million per day in Milan.
 I don’t think if I go to New York I’m going to do four million.
 The liquidity is there.

-“Certainly in New York there are many funds that don’t even think of Milan, because once they invested in New York they already did what they had to do — so they are not going to be our shareholders.
+“Certainly in New York, there are many funds that don’t even think of Milan, because once they invested in New York they already did what they had to do — so they are not going to be our shareholders.
 But there are many funds and many shareholders who are happy to buy our shares in Milan.”

 D’Amico joined the shipping business when he was 18.
-Speed of communication, a huge rise in shipyard productivity and the reduced lifespan of tankers are some of the main changes he has seen.
+Speed of communication, a huge rise in shipyard productivity, and the reduced lifespan of tankers are some of the main changes he has seen.
 They mean “you now have to look at the cycle in a different way”.

 However, he takes comfort in the constants.
 “Today, you still have to travel, because, thank God, we are not limited to an email.
-We still like to look in each others’ faces and have lunch — why not?
+We still like to look into each others’ faces and have lunch — why not?
 The perfect lunch will never disappear in shipping.”

 The Italian followed his father into the industry and the d’Amico shipping business remains a strong family unit.
 Paolo’s son Carlos and daughter Antonia are already involved, as are the three children of his cousin Cesare.

 “Every generation has a new story and we have to see if they stay.
 I think they will,” d’Amico says.
 “It’s a beautiful job.
-Let’s face it, it is international, it brings you to very nice places — and very ugly ones too, because a lot of the oil terminals and shipyards are not in beautiful spots.
-You have to share the both of them.
+Let’s face it, it is international, and it brings you to very nice places — and very ugly ones too, because a lot of the oil terminals and shipyards are not in beautiful spots.
+You have to share both of them.

 “I think it will work.
 We have a good generation of young kids.
 They are well educated and I’m optimistic.”